Thejas027/DSA-Questions/README.md

 ## 1. Array Series 🎯

-Explore solutions to problems focusing on arrays, including manipulation, traversal, and sorting techniques.
-This series covers a wide range of array-related topics to help you strengthen your understanding and skills in handling arrays effectively.
+Explore solutions to problems focusing on arrays, including manipulation, traversal, and sorting techniques, ->Kadanes Algo
+->Stock Problem
+->some Sub array problems
+->Intersection and Union problems etc...

 ---

 ## 2. Basic Maths Series 🔢

-Discover a collection of problems and solutions that test your understanding of basic mathematical concepts and operations.
-From arithmetic to algebra, this series provides opportunities to hone your mathematical skills while applying them to algorithmic problem-solving.
+Discover a collection of problems and solutions that test your understanding of basic mathematical concepts and operations, ->Extraction of digits
+->Palindrome
+->Revering the number
+->Amstrong Number etc...

 ---